The Royal Institution of Great Britain

 Phone: 020 74092992

-Collection Policy for moving image material: Material which relates to the history of the Royal Institution since its founding in 1799, in particular moving image material which highlights an event or activity being undertaken at the Ri or focusing on sci
+Collection Policy for moving image material: Material which relates to the history of the Royal Institution since its founding in 1799, in particular moving image material which highlights an event or activity being undertaken at the Ri.

 The most interesting aspects of our archival film collection to me, are the collection of past Christmas Lecture broadcasts.
 This programme has been going on since it was founded by Michael Faraday in 1825.
 To see the early filmed lectures from the 1960's onwards made by prominent scientists of the day and how they engage with a fascinated audience is a sheer delight!